St. Michael the Archangel Byzantine Catholic Church Pittston, Pennsylvania

 Our Patron Saint:

-We honor St. Michael the Archangel for which our church in Pittston, Pennsylvania is named.
+We honor St. Michael the Archangel, dedicated patron saint of our church.
 The Feast Day in the Byzantine Catholic Church is November 8.
 In the Latin Rite church St. Michael is remembered on September 29.
 Archangel Michael is the guardian angel of the people of God and the protector of the Catholic Church.
 He is also the patron saint of police officers, soldiers, doctors and emergency workers, firefighters, paramedics, and mariners.

 The Archangel Michael Hymn

 The words in the graphic at the top of this page (St. Michael holding our church building) are sung on the Feast Day.
 It is a hymn that is sung in all Ruthenian Byzantine Catholic Churches.